Rosarniz/LIBS-imaging-Haua-Fteah/README.md

 **Contents**

-The repository provides access to the data supporting the analyses presented in the publication.
+The repository provides access to the data supporting the analyses presented in the publication distributed by phases, spits and specimens.

 It includes: